josuebatista/PyTorchOCR/README.md

 ## Task 3: Building a CNN and One-hot-encoding

-Then, we define a simple Convolutional Neural Network (CNN) architecture for the OCR model.
-The model consists of two convolutional layers and a fully connected layer.
-Since there are 62 classes (10 digits, 26 lowercase letters, and 26 uppercase letters), the output size of the fully connected layer is set to 62.
+We then define a simple Convolutional Neural Network (CNN) architecture for the OCR model.
+The output size of the fully connected layer is set to 62, corresponding to the 62 classes in our dataset.

 ```python
 class OCRNet(nn.Module):